 |Steps||Early Decision I||Early Decision II|

-- Submit the Common App or Coalition Application for admission (you may wait to submit the binding ED agreement until after you receive your estimate)
+- Submit your application (you can wait to submit the binding ED agreement until after you receive your estimate)

 Double Degree Applicants

-The Early Decision option is available for admission to the College of Arts and Sciences only.
-Double Degree Program applicants may apply Early Decision to the College of Arts and Sciences, but should only do so if they intend to enroll at the College of Arts and Sciences even if they are not admitted to the Conservatory of Music
+Students who are interested in pursuing degrees in both the Conservatory of Music and the College of Arts and Sciences should apply separately to each division.
+Please note that the Early Decision option is available for admission to the College of Arts and Sciences only.
+Double Degree applicants should only apply Early Decision to the College of Arts and Sciences if they intend to enroll regardless of the outcome of their Conservatory of Music application.